elastic/azure-marketplace/README.md

 npm install
 ```

 to pull in all devDependencies.
-You may edit the[build/allowedValues.json](build/allowedValues.json) file, which the build uses to patch the ARM template and Marketplace UI definition.
+You may edit the [build/allowedValues.json](build/allowedValues.json) file, which the build uses to patch the ARM template and Marketplace UI definition.
 Then, run

 ```sh
 npm run build